Heavy quark contribution to the electromagnetic properties of the nucleon

-Notice that in our approach the following scaling laws for the ratios of the charm-anti-charm and bottom-anti-bottom contribution to the proton radii are: $\la r^2_{E,M}\ra^{b-\bar b}/\la r^2_{E,M}\ra^{c-\bar c} \sim (m_c/m_b)^2 \sim 0.1$.
-We also note that our results for the charm sector are of the same sign (negative) as the results of Ref.~\cite{Sufian:2020coz} but are suppressed by one order of magnitude.
-We plot our results for the the charm-anti-charm and bottom-anti-bottom contributions to the Dirac, Pauli, and Sachs form factors in Figs.~\ref{fig4}-\ref{fig7}.
+Notice that in our approach the following scaling laws for the ratios of the charm-anticharm and bottom-antibottom contribution to the proton radii are: $\la r^2_{E,M}\ra^{b-\bar b}/\la r^2_{E,M}\ra^{c-\bar c} \sim (m_c/m_b)^2 \sim 0.1$.
+We also note that our results for the charm sector are in agreement with the results of Ref.~\cite{Sufian:2020coz} by the same sign (negative) and in order of magnitude: $\la r^2_{E}\ra^{c-\bar c} = - 0.0005(1)$ fm$^2$ and $\la r^2_{M}\ra^{c-\bar c} = - 0.0003(1)$ fm$^2$.
+We plot our results for the the charm-anticharm and bottom-antibottom contributions to the Dirac, Pauli, and Sachs form factors in Figs.~\ref{fig4}-\ref{fig8}.
+In particular, in Fig.~\ref{fig8} we present a comparison of our results for the Sachs form factors $G_E^c(Q^2)$ (left panel) and $G_M^c(Q^2)$ (right panel) form factors with lattice predictions~\cite{Sufian:2020coz} (shaded band and data points with errors).

-An important check of our approach concerns the model-independent result obtained in Ref.~\cite{Brodsky:2000ii} for the vanishing of the anomalous gravitomagnetic moment $B(0) = 0$ for each Fock state contributing to a composite system, consistent with the general theorem of Okun and Kobsarev~\cite{Kobzarev:1962wt}.
+An important check of our approach concerns the model-independent result obtained in Ref.~\cite{Brodsky:2000ii} for the vanishing of the anomalous gravitomagnetic moment $B(0) = 0$ for each Fock state contributing to a composite system, consistent with the general theorem of Okun and Kobzarev~\cite{Kobzarev:1962wt}.
 In particular, we will verify that the contribution of the Fock state describing a presence of the heavy quark-antiquark in the proton to the $B(0)$ is zero.